 The company has resolved to meet capital targets in line with table 2.
 It updates its capital targets to ensure that they are adequate to meet the regulatory minimum requirements, the enterprise-specific Pillar 2 requirement and applicable buffer requirements for capital.
-An assessment conducted on the basis of the company's ICAAP result has found that the company's Pillar 2 requirement is adequate to meet the capital requirement for risks not covered by Pillar 1.
+An assessment conducted based on the company's ICAAP result has found that the company's Pillar 2 requirement is adequate to meet the capital requirement for risks not covered by Pillar 1.